Go to Studio

 Split List

-What does this node do?
+What does the Split List node do?

 Quick setup

-Add the Split List node
+Add the node to the canvas

-Connect a list input
+Connect the list input

 Set the batch size

-Use the output
+Connect the output

-Configuration
+Configuration parameters

 list json required